What is Chlamydia?

 The most prominent feature of chlamydia is that it often proceeds silently.
 Around 70% of women and 50% of men with chlamydia have no symptoms at all.
 This makes the condition extra insidious: you can have chlamydia without even knowing it and infect your sex partner (s) without even realizing it.

-The disorder occurs most frequently in young women between the ages of 15 and 29 and in men between 20 and 40 years.
-This is due to sexual activity, changing sex partners and the inconsistent use of condoms in these age groups.
+In Flanders, the number of diagnosed cases is rising sharply, from 7.3 per 100,000 inhabitants in 2002 to 218 in 2023, which is probably still an underestimate, as many people do not get tested due to the absence of symptoms.
+The disorder occurs most frequently in young women between the ages of 15 and 29 and in men between 20 and 40, which is associated with sexual activity and the inconsistent use of condoms in these age groups.

 Heb je last van Chlamydia?